Melinda Fábián

-Melinda Fábián (born June, 25 1987) is a Hungarian mixed martial artist, she was the first Hungarian who compete in the UFC.
+Melinda Fábián (born June 25, 1987) is a Hungarian mixed martial artist.
+She was the first Hungarian to compete in the UFC.
+She is also the inaugural women's bantamweight world champion in Karate Combat.

 Background

 Born in 1987, Melinda Fábián first started fighting martial arts at the age of 12, starting to shotokan karate at Vértesszőlős where she reached the brown belt.
-She then made her way to Stockholm, where, besides karate, he became acquainted with Muay Thai.
+She then made her way to Stockholm, where, besides karate, she became acquainted with Muay Thai.
 She returned home in 2006 and started her favorite martial art, which she liked as a kenpo karate the Kurayfat campsite.
 A year later, she had already won a silver medal at the World Championships in Home Affairs as a blue belt.
 And in 2013, at the World Championships, also home to the podium, she was the winner of the full contact and knockdown rules, with a black belt at her waist.
 Melinda loves Kenpo karate so much that she runs her own club, Sakura Doyo.

 After finding great success at the campsite, Melinda set out on mixed martial arts, which was less well known in Hungary at the time.
 In this style, ground combat plays the same role as standing, so wrestling and Brazilian jiu-jitsu are at the forefront, as evidenced in Melinda's victories.